HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Digital and Video.md

 #### System Fusion and C4FM

-System Fusion is Yaesu's digital voice system that uses C4FM (Continuous Four-Level Frequency Modulation).
-Its standout feature is seamless switching between digital and analog FM - a Fusion radio can automatically detect whether a signal is digital or analog and switch modes accordingly.
-This backward compatibility means you can communicate with both digital and analog stations without extra programming.

-Fusion works with WIRES-X, Yaesu's internet linking system, for worldwide digital communication.
+System Fusion is Yaesu's digital voice system, using a modulation called C4FM (Continuous Four-Level Frequency Modulation).
+Its standout feature is seamless switching between digital and analog FM — a Fusion radio can automatically detect whether an incoming signal is digital or analog and switch modes accordingly.
+Fusion works with Yaesu's WIRES-X internet linking system for worldwide digital communication.

 #### D-STAR (Digital Smart Technologies for Amateur Radio)

-> **Key Information:** Before transmitting on D-STAR, you must program your call sign into the transceiver. {{< link id="T4B11" >}}
+> **Key Information:** Before transmitting on D-STAR, you must *program your call sign into the transceiver*. {{< link id="T4B11" >}}

-D-STAR is a fully digital voice and data system developed by the Japan Amateur Radio League.
-Unlike System Fusion, D-STAR is entirely digital with no analog compatibility.
-Its key feature is call sign routing - you can enter the call sign of another ham, and the system will route your signal through linked repeaters to find them.
+D-STAR is a fully digital voice and data system developed by the Japan Amateur Radio League, and in contrast to System Fusion, it doesn't fall back to analog — it's digital all the way.
+Its distinctive feature is call-sign routing: you enter the call sign of another ham, and the D-STAR network figures out which linked repeater to route your signal through to reach them.
+That's why your own call sign has to be programmed into the radio — every D-STAR transmission carries it as part of the routing information.

-*Before transmitting on D-STAR, you must program your call sign into the transceiver*.
-This is required because your call sign is included in every transmission, enabling call sign routing and repeater linking.

-#### Digital Station Groups and Selection

-> **Key Information:** To select a specific group of stations on a DMR digital voice transceiver, enter the group's identification code. {{< link id="T4B09" >}}

-Digital voice modes allow you to organize communication into different groups or channels.
-Whether you're using DMR talkgroups, D-STAR reflectors, or System Fusion rooms, you need to know how to join the right conversation.

-To *select a specific group of stations on a DMR digital voice transceiver*, you typically *enter the group's identification code* into your radio.
-This could be a DMR talkgroup ID, a D-STAR reflector number, or a similar identifier depending on the digital mode you're using.
-Properly configuring these settings ensures your transmissions reach your intended audience rather than being broadcast to everyone using that frequency.

-#### Digital Mode Hot Spots
+#### Digital Mode Hotspots

-> **Key Information:** A digital hotspot enables communication with a digital voice or data network. {{< link id="T4A10" >}}
+> **Key Information:** A *digital mode hotspot enables communication with a digital voice or data network*. {{< link id="T4A10" >}}

-A *digital hotspot* allows *communication with a digital voice or data network*.
-It's almost like having your own personal repeater, providing a gateway to the world of digital radio, extending your reach far beyond your local area for modes like DMR, D-STAR, or System Fusion.
+A hotspot is a small, low-power device that acts like your own personal repeater — it connects via the internet to digital voice or data networks, such as DMR, D-STAR, or System Fusion, so you can reach those networks from home without needing a local repeater in range.
+That makes hotspots especially useful for operators in areas without good digital repeater coverage, or for accessing talkgroups that aren't available on any nearby repeater.

 #### Computer-Radio Interfaces

 > **Key Information:**
-> - Computer-radio interface needs: Receive audio, transmit audio, and transmitter keying. {{< link id="T4A06" >}}
+> - A computer-radio interface for digital modes needs *receive audio, transmit audio, and transmitter keying*. {{< link id="T4A06" >}}
-> - For FT8: Connect radio's audio to the audio output and input of a computer running FT8 software. {{< link id="T4A04" >}}
+> - The audio input and output of a transceiver operating FT8 are connected *to the audio output and input of a computer running FT8 software*. {{< link id="T4A04" >}}
-> - For digital modes: Connect computer "line in" to transceiver speaker. {{< link id="T4A07" >}}
+> - One of the required computer-to-transceiver connections for digital modes is *computer "line in" to transceiver speaker connector*. {{< link id="T4A07" >}}

-For digital modes, you need to connect your radio to your computer.
-This requires:
-- *Receive audio* (from radio to computer)
-- *Transmit audio* (from computer to radio)
-- *Transmitter keying* (to control when the radio transmits)

-For *FT8*, connect the radio's audio to the *audio output and input of a computer running FT8 software* and connect the *computer "line in" to the transceiver speaker*.
+Most digital modes run on a computer connected to your radio, and the connection handles three jobs at once — audio going each direction and a signal to tell the radio when to transmit.
+The audio pairs are usually the radio's speaker connector feeding the computer, and the computer's audio output feeding the radio's mic or data input.

 #### WSJT-X and FT8

 > **Key Information:**
-> - FT8 is a digital mode capable of low signal-to-noise operation. {{< link id="T8D02" >}}
+> - FT8 is a *digital mode capable of low signal-to-noise operation*. {{< link id="T8D02" >}}
-> - WSJT-X software supports Earth-Moon-Earth, weak signal propagation beacons, and meteor scatter. {{< link id="T8D10" >}}
+> - WSJT-X software supports *Earth-Moon-Earth, weak signal propagation beacons, and meteor scatter*, along with other modes. {{< link id="T8D10" >}}

-*FT8* is a *digital mode capable of low signal-to-noise operation* that's part of the WSJT-X software suite.
-This software supports several key amateur radio activities:
-- Earth-Moon-Earth (moonbounce) communication
-- Weak signal propagation beacons
-- Meteor scatter
-- Various digital modes including FT8
+FT8 is one of the most popular amateur digital modes, designed to work in extremely weak-signal conditions — signals far below the noise level that would be unusable for voice.
+It's part of the WSJT-X software suite, which also supports Earth-Moon-Earth (moonbounce), meteor scatter, and weak-signal beacon modes.

 #### Video Modes

-> **Key Information:** NTSC refers to an analog fast-scan color TV signal. {{< link id="T8D04" >}}
+> **Key Information:** *NTSC* refers to an *analog fast-scan color TV signal*. {{< link id="T8D04" >}}

-Amateur radio operators have several options for sending images and video:
+There are two main options for sending images and video:

-**Fast-Scan Television (FSTV)**:
-*NTSC* refers to *an analog fast-scan color TV signal*, similar to what was used for broadcast TV but adapted for amateur use.
+- **Fast-Scan Television (FSTV)** uses *NTSC*, the same analog format that was used for broadcast TV in the US until the digital switch.
 FSTV requires significant bandwidth, so it's typically used on UHF and microwave frequencies.

-**Slow-Scan Television (SSTV)**:
-Think of SSTV as sending a postcard via radio.
-It transmits still images, taking anywhere from a few seconds to a couple of minutes per picture.
-SSTV works on HF bands, requires minimal equipment, and is even used to receive images from the International Space Station!
+- **Slow-Scan Television (SSTV)** is more like sending a postcard — it transmits one still image over the course of anywhere from a few seconds to a couple of minutes.
+SSTV works on HF bands with minimal equipment, and hams have even used it to receive images from the International Space Station.

 #### Mesh Networks

-> **Key Information:** An amateur radio mesh network is an amateur-radio based data network using commercial Wi-Fi equipment with modified firmware. {{< link id="T8D12" >}}
+> **Key Information:** An amateur radio *mesh network* is an *amateur-radio data network using commercial Wi-Fi equipment with modified firmware*. {{< link id="T8D12" >}}

-An *amateur radio mesh network* is a *data network using commercial Wi-Fi equipment with modified firmware*.
-It creates a robust, decentralized network where each station can receive and relay data.
+Amateur mesh networks take commercial Wi-Fi hardware, load it with modified firmware, and use it to operate within amateur radio bands rather than the standard Wi-Fi ones.
+Mesh networks route around failures automatically — if one node goes down, traffic finds a different path — which makes them popular for emergency communications and community-built networks.

 #### ARQ (Automatic Repeat reQuest)

-> **Key Information:** ARQ is an error correction method where the receiving station detects errors and sends a request for retransmission. {{< link id="T8D11" >}}
+> **Key Information:** *ARQ* is an *error correction method in which the receiving station detects errors and sends a request for retransmission*. {{< link id="T8D11" >}}

-*ARQ* is an *error correction method where the receiving station detects errors and sends a request for retransmission*.
-It's like having a built-in "Could you repeat that?" function.

-#### Getting Started with Digital Modes

-1. **Start Simple**:
-   - Try receiving before transmitting
-   - Use built-in sound card interfaces
-   - Join local digital nets to practice with packet radio
-   - Learn to use *talkgroups* and *color codes* on *DMR*

-2. **Progress Gradually**:
-   - Try *APRS* for position reporting and messaging
-   - Experiment with keyboard-to-keyboard modes like *PSK*
-   - Set up *FT8* for weak signal contacts
-   - Explore digital voice modes

-3. **Expand Your Capabilities**:
-   - Build a *mesh network* node
-   - Set up a *digital hotspot*
-   - Try different interface methods
-   - Experiment with video modes

-Remember: Digital modes are constantly evolving.
-While you need to know certain concepts for the exam, the real excitement comes from using these modes to communicate in new and interesting ways.
+You've already seen ARQ in action — it's the mechanism that makes packet radio reliable.
+The idea shows up across many digital modes: a transmission goes out, the receiver checks it for errors, and if something's broken, the receiver automatically asks for a retry.

+---

+Digital modes will keep evolving — what's current today will look old-fashioned in ten years, and there'll be modes nobody's invented yet.
+For the exam, focus on the key terms and concepts above.
+For the hobby, try a few modes and see which ones you like.